How to experimentally evaluate the adiabatic condition for quantum annealing: Numerical analysis

-These errors are as small as those in cases A and B, and so our method is robust against decoherence.
-This is due to the fact that decoherence does not affect the position but the width of the peaks in the power spectrum.
-So an accurate estimation of the transition matrix element and energy gap is possible even under the effect of decoherence as long as decoherence is weak.
+These errors are as small as those in cases A and B, indicating the robustness of our method against decoherence.
+This resilience stems from the fact that decoherence primarily impacts the width rather than the position of the peaks in the power spectrum.
+Consequently, accurate estimation of the transition matrix element and energy gap remains achievable even in the presence of weak decoherence.